 Why Do Cats Always Land On Their Feet

-Cats have an inbuilt balancing system called the “righting reflex” that allows them to land on their feet.
+Cats have an unique balancing system that’s called the “righting reflex”.
+This system allows them to land always on their feet.
 However, the height of the fall can affect their ability to land safely.
-For many years scientists battled about this ability of cats, as, initially, it was thought that when cats were dropped they somehow managed to \”push off\” the person’s hand.
+For many years scientists battled about this ability of cats, as, initially, it was thought that when cats were dropped they somehow managed to “push off” the person’s hand.

 The vestibular system inside a cat’s ear is involved in balance and orientation and this allows cats to quickly figure out which way is up, and rotate their head instantly so the rest of the body will follow.
+Cats’ anatomy and their unique skeletal structures are very important factors for this ability, as they have no collarbone and a very flexible backbone with 30 vertebrae, which means that they can turn their body easily and quickly during a fall.

 However, the height of the cat’s fall has a large impact on if cats always land on their feet.
 According to a study done in 1987, where the New York City Animal Medical Centre analyzed vet records of cats that had fallen from multi-story buildings, the statistics were unbelievable.
 Most of the cats landed on concrete, and yet 90% of all those survived the fall, and only 37% of them required emergency care.